Virtual reality: Display resolution

 Minimal Angle of Resolution (MAR) refers to the minimum distance between two display pixels.
-At the distance, viewer can clearly distinguish the independent pixels.
+At a distance, a viewer can clearly distinguish the independent pixels.
 Often measured in arc-seconds, MAR between two pixels has to do with the viewing distance.
-For the general public, resolution is about 30-65 arc-seconds, which is referred to as the spatial resolution when combined with distance.
+For the general public, resolution is about 30–65 arc-seconds, which is referred to as the spatial resolution when combined with distance.
 Given the viewing distance of 1m and 2m respectively, regular viewers won't be able to perceive two pixels as separate if they are less than 0.29mm apart at 1m and less than 0.58mm apart at 2m.

 Image latency and display refresh frequency

 Most small-size displays have a refresh rate of 60 Hz, which adds about 15ms of additional latency.
 The number is reduced to less than 7ms if the refresh rate is increased to 120 Hz or even 240 Hz and more.
 Participants generally feel that the experience is more immersive with higher refresh rates as a result.
 However, higher refresh rates require a more powerful graphics processing unit.